 You basically want all of the same essentials as the newborn list, but in the 0-3 month size.
 Remember, that if the brand has a single month, that is considered the upper limit.
 So, your 0-3-month old baby will wear Carters’ size “3 months” up until then.

 I would just up the quantities a bit from the newborn list to avoid always doing laundry.
 Remember, this is considered an essentials list.
 Between gifts and hand-me-downs, you will likely wind up with more.

 I recommend getting both no matter what the time of year

 4 to 6 – stretch pants

-Get something with an elastic waist and loose-fitting.
+Get something with an elastic waist and loose-fitting, like these.
 Tight leggings and jeans are very challenging to get on a 0-3 month old and you just won’t end up using them.

 These go on jacket-style and can be great because some babies are sensitive to clothes going over their head

 Go for a light-weight cardigan or a non-hooded fleece for babies born in colder months.
 You want something thin enough that it can still be worn with a car seat.
 I found I didn’t use the heavier winter jackets I was given for my 3 month old and instead put a warm blanket around her over her carseat buckle, or just wore her against me in the Baby K’tan and zipped her into my coat.